erdnuz/climate_lens/README.md

 ## Features

-- Time series visualization of CO₂ and climate metrics per country.
+- Time series visualization and forecasting of CO₂ and climate metrics by country.
 - Choropleth maps for air quality indicators.
 - Pie charts and top-10 bar charts for comparative analysis.
 - Summary table of sub-region statistics with intuitive styling.